tosmi-gitops/onboarding/README.md

 Technically `onboarding-base` could be stored in the same repository as `onboarding` but we have reasons to use a dedicated repository:

-- **Making changes to base explicit**: changes in the common base for all namespace is potentially a dangerous operation.
+- **Making changes to base explicit**: changes to the common base for all namespace is potentially a dangerous operation.
 It could effect **all namespaces** on **all cluster**.